kornilova203/FlameViewer/README.md

 ## Building from sources
 If only want to use plugin then you should simply install ready-to-use [jar](https://plugins.jetbrains.com/plugin/10305-flamegraph-profiler).

+Important: currently it is not possible to build project because I removed flight recorder parser from the repo.
+This will be fixed in couple of days.

 Building plugin from sources might not be an easy task (because of google protobuf) if you have any problems please [open an issue](https://github.com/kornilova-l/flamegraph-visualizer/issues)

 Install [google protobuf](https://github.com/google/protobuf) version 3.5.1 and generate java files from .proto files.
 Script is [here](protobuf/README.md)